apache/doris-website/docs/data-operate/import/transaction-load-manual.md

 * Writing to multiple tables must belong to the same Database; otherwise, you will encounter the error `Transaction insert must be in the same database`

-* Mixing `INSERT INTO SELECT` and `INSERT INTO VALUES` is not allowed; otherwise, you will encounter the error `Transaction insert can not insert into values and insert into select at the same time`.
+* Mixing the two transaction load of `INSERT INTO SELECT`, `UPDATE`, `DELETE` and `INSERT INTO VALUES` is not allowed; otherwise, you will encounter the error `Transaction insert can not insert into values and insert into select at the same time`.

 * If the time-consuming from `BEGIN` statement exceeds the timeout configured in Doris, the transaction will be rolled back.
 Currently, the timeout uses the maximum value of session variables `insert_timeout` and `query_timeout`.